BCDevOps/devops-platform-workshops/101-lab/content/15_pod_lifecycle.md

 ![](./images/15_pod_lifecycle_10.png)

+- Test your lifecycle hooks by scaling up your deployment to run on an extra pod.
+When you're finished, scale down to 1 pod again.

 ## Overriding the Entrypoint
 It may be necessary, from time to time, to override the initial command/entrypoint of a container image.
 Generally this is used for troubleshooting purposes, or to override a vendor provided image.